EucliDreamer: Fast and High-Quality Texturing for 3D Models with Stable Diffusion Depth: Results

 \subsection{Faster inference time}

 Figure~\ref{fig:loss} shows the SDS loss throughout the training steps.
 In general, it takes EucliDreamer around 4300 steps to converge the loss.
-Note that for every object, the loss suddenly drops after 2500 steps, and the quality improvement is visually confirmable.
-In contrast, DreamFusion~\cite{poole2022dreamfusion} can take more than 10,000 steps to converge, which indicates that our method converges faster.
+Note that for every object, the loss drops drastically after 2500 steps, and the quality improvement is visually confirmable.
+In contrast, under identical experimental conditions and using the same set of hyperparameters, DreamFusion~\cite{poole2022dreamfusion} requires over 10,000 steps to converge.
+For both EucliDreamer and DreamFusion, with batch size of 8, our throughput is 2 iterations per GPU per second.
+Thus, the runtime of EucliDreamer is about one half of that of DreamFusion.
+This comparison highlights the superior convergence speed and computational efficiency of our method.